ariusalipour/Mockachino-Blog/about.md

 Having worked as a YouTube Editor and presenter for multiple channels, Aryan has a passion for creating content and sharing his knowledge with the world.

 Having had the opportunity to comentate at Polenar Tactical's Lynx Brutality 2024, Aryan has also been practicing as a commentator to present at shooting competitions.

-Outside of competitive shooting and working on coding projects, Aryan is an avid gamer who enjoys the technical aspects of immersive tactical shooters and spends some of his free time dedicating time to the Airsoft community.